danilobjr/timer/README.md

 cd timer
 ```

-Deploy to zeit cloud by just running:
+Deploy to Zeit cloud by just running:

 ```
 now